 Just like any other mistake we make in life, it is important to learn from it, so it doesn’t happen again.
-More importantly, it is important to learn about ourself in these moments.
-By focusing on what about ourself may have caused this mistake, really honing in on this rather than running away from it, we can focus on how to do things differently moving forward.
+More importantly, it is important to learn about ourselves in these moments.
+By focusing on what about ourselves may have caused this mistake, really honing in on this rather than running away from it, we can focus on how to do things differently moving forward.

 I can tell you with utter certainty that I would not be writing this article, or any articles in fact, if I hadn’t gone through this hell.
 But, I now fully understand what makes me tick, and how I can help myself and others going forward.